juanius67/eng270-dessert-glycemia/README.md

   portion_g: 85.0
 ``

-These files are treated as **frozen inputs for grading**.
-The “client” can add new desserts by copying an existing file, adjusting the macros, and re-running the pipeline.
+These YAML files are treated as **frozen inputs for grading**.
+The “client” can add new desserts by copying an existing file, adjusting the macros and name, and re-running the pipeline.

-No binary data, spreadsheets, or hard-coded `(A, k)` pairs are required; everything is derived from labels and `params.yaml`.
+**Everything** is derived from labels and `params.yaml`.

 ### Output files (“results”)

-Running the pipeline populates a small, predictable set of output directories (all ignored by git):
+Running the pipeline fills the set of output directories below (all ignored by git so as to not upload junk) :

 * `figures/zoom/`
-  Time window 0–240 min: overlays of glucose, insulin, and gut appearance for each dessert.
+  All figures with a time window of 0–240 min : overlays of glucose, insulin, and gut appearance for each dessert.

 * `figures/full/`
-  Full-day (0–1440 min) overlays, used for long-horizon comparisons.
+  All figures with full-day (0–1440 min) overlays, used for long-time-horizon comparisons.

 * `tables/summary.csv`
-  One row per dessert with key metrics, e.g.:
+  CSV tables with one row per dessert with key metrics, for example :

   * `peak_delta_G` (mg/dL above baseline)
   * `t_peak_min` (time of peak glucose)